Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \begin{thmintro}[{see Theorem~\ref{thm:S5_quotient}}] Let $S=S_{0,5}$, and let $g_1,\dots,g_l\in \MCG(S)$.
 Suppose that every partial pseudo-Anosov $g_i$ has no hidden symmetries.
 Then there exists $N\in\mathbb{N}-\{0\}$ such that, for all $K_1,\dots, K_l\in \mathbb{Z}-\{0\}$ we have that $\MCG(S)/\langle\langle \{g_i^{K_i N}\}\rangle\rangle$ is hierarchically hyperbolic. \end{thmintro}

-Here, not having hidden symmetries is a technical condition which only partial pseudo-Anosovs can satisfy, see Definition~\ref{defn:hiddensymm}.
+Here, not having hidden symmetries is a technical condition which only partial pseudo-Anosovs can satisfy, see Definition~\ref{defn:hiddensymm_general}.
 Unfortunately we needed this additional requirement due to fine algebraic reasons, but we do not think that it is necessary, and in fact we believe that there is now enough evidence to upgrade our question to a conjecture:

 \begin{conj} Let $S$ be any surface of finite type, and let $g_1,\dots,g_l\in \MCG(S)$.
-There exists $N\in\mathbb{N}-\{0\}$ such that, for all $K_1,\dots, K_l\in \mathbb{Z}-\{0\}$ we have that $\MCG(S)/\langle\langle \{g_i^{K_i N}\}\rangle\rangle$ is hierarchically hyperbolic. \end{conj} To our knowledge, the conjecture is open already for quotients by suitable powers of non-separating Dehn Twists.
-What makes the conjecture interesting is that tackling it should lead to a more complete theory of Dehn fillings for hierarchically hyperbolic groups.
-In turn, this should have many applications beyond those presented in this paper and \cite{BHMS, Wilton}, and indeed we are currently working on further applications of algebraic and algorithmic nature of the techniques we developed here.
+There exists $N\in\mathbb{N}-\{0\}$ such that, for all $K_1,\dots, K_l\in \mathbb{Z}-\{0\}$, the group $\MCG(S)/\langle\langle \{g_i^{K_i N}\}\rangle\rangle$ is hierarchically hyperbolic. \end{conj} To the best of our knowledge, the conjecture is open even for quotients by suitable powers of non-separating Dehn Twists.
+What makes the conjecture interesting is that tackling it should lead to a more complete theory of Dehn fillings for hierarchically hyperbolic groups, and in turn this should have many applications beyond those presented in this paper and \cite{BHMS, Wilton}.